misscandace/mcis6273_sp24_datamining/homework/hw2/hw2.md

 1. plot (using GeoPandas `plot()`) `MEDIANHHI`  using the ZCTA
 2. plot (using GeoPandas `plot()`) `HOMEOWNPCT` using the ZCTA
 3. create a correlation matrix of `MEDIANHHI ` and `ev_count` for all ZIP codes
-4. plot an interactive plot (using `explore()`) of the correlation; to do this you will need to find the correlation for all ZIP codes then merge these back into the GeoDataFrame.
+4. plot an interactive plot (using explore()) of the correlation for 4 bands of data: band #1 are ZIPs with fewer than 200 EV registrations (over all years), band #2 are ZIPs with 201 - 1000 EVs; band #3 are ZIPs with 1001-2000 EVs and band #4 with >2000 EVs; to do this you will need to find the correlation for each band codes then merge these back into the GeoDataFrame.